 Bonds are part of the fixed income asset class.

 Bonds pay a regular fixed coupon to the bondholder and can be sold in secondary markets.
 Governments issue bonds to finance government spending on projects such as public infrastructure.

 Traders generally trade bonds on the basis of future interest rate expectations.

 If a central bank increases interest rates, bond prices will decline and yields will increase.

 Please be aware: positions not already closed by the client expire automatically and are closed at the official market settlement on the last dealing day

 Upcoming Expiring Futures

-IC Markets Futures CFDs are set to expire on the day the contract expires on the underlying market.
+IC Markets Futures CFDs are set to expire two working days before the contract expires on the underlying market.
 When a Futures CFD contract expires, all open positions will be closed at the futures settlement price; as reported by the futures exchange.
 This process would usually take place on the day following the expiry.
 Open positions are not rolled to the next front month so any clients wishing to hold long term positions must reopen the trade on the next available contract.